 References to game authority or governing sports authority throughout the book generally refer to athletics directors of the participating institutions, conference commissioners or any other office that has jurisdiction over the game in question.
-Governing Sports Authorities may not alter the rules of conduct as stated in this book (e.g., rescinding violations and misconduct rules before, during and after a contest and altering overtime procedures to accommodate a conference's postseason tournament).
+Governing Sports Authorities may not alter the rules of conduct as stated in this book (for example, rescinding violations and misconduct rules before, during and after a contest and altering overtime procedures to accommodate a conference's postseason tournament).
 For NCAA championships, the NCAA games committee is the game authority.

 The NCAA Men's and Women's Soccer Rules have been designated as either administrative or conduct rules.
 Typically, administrative rules are those dealing with preparation for competition.
 They may be altered by prior written mutual consent of the competing institutions.
 Conduct rules are those that pertain directly to the competition.
 These rules may not be changed by mutual consent.
-All NCAA member institutions are required to conduct their intercollegiate contests according to these rules.
+All NCAA member institutions are required to conduct their intercollegiate contests according to these rules

-In the 2007 Men's and Women's Soccer rules, the administrative rules are Rules 1.1.2, 1.12.2, 1.13, 1.14, 1.15, 1.16, 4.1.3, 4.2.4, 4.2.5, 5.3.2, 6.2, 6.5, 10.2, 10.3, 10.4, 10.5 and 10.6.
+In the 2010 and 2011 Men's and Women's Soccer Rules, the administrative rules are Rules 1.1.2, 1.12.2, 1.13, 1.14, 1.15, 1.16, 1.18, 4.1.3, 4.2.4, 4.2.5, 5.3.5, 6.2, 6.5, 10.2, 10.3, 10.4, 10.5 and 10.6.
 All other rules are conduct rules.

 All references in the rules book to reports required to be filed by the referee refer to written reports that must be dispatched within 72 hours after the completion of the game to which the report relates.
-(Exception: Referees must fax, telephone or electronic mail a fighting report immediately after the game.)
+(Exception: Referees must fax, telephone or e-mail a fighting report immediately after the game.)

-For all interpretations regarding rules, contact NCAA Men's and Women's Soccer Secretary-Rules Editor C. Cliff McCrath, Seattle Pacific University, 3307 3rd Avenue West, Seattle, Washington, 98119; telephone: 206/281-2968; fax: 206/281-2266; cell: 206/963-9047; e-mail: cmccrath@spu.edu.
+For all interpretations regarding playing rules, contact C. Cliff McCrath, NCAA Men's and Women's Soccer Secretary-Rules Editor, 15600 NE 8th Street, Suite 647, Bellevue, Washington, 98008; telephone: 425/644-0470; fax: 888/471-1965; cell: 206/963-9047; e-mail: cliff@nwsoccer.org.